19th July 2017

 5 Things to do with Children this Winter in Brisbane

 We often think of Brisbane and surrounds as being only about summer, but winter in this Queensland capital can be jam-packed full of chilly season fun.
-To add some winter warmth to your recreation repertoire, we’ve put together five activities that are sure to bring some cosy to your chill.
+To add some winter warmth to your recreation repertoire, we’ve put together five activities in Brisbane that are sure to bring some cosy to your chill.

 South Bank boasts an incredible Epicurious Garden filled with all the amazing edibles that are a feast for the senses.
 Exotic plants and herbs adorn this thriving green space, making for a winter wonderful experience for both children and parents alike.
 Open all year with free entry, this central productive garden is sprouting with seasonal fresh produce, so come and get your senses in action.
 The harvest cart provides fruits of the garden, picked by volunteers and offered to the first-in from 7 am Tuesdays, Wednesdays and Thursdays.

 For the history buffs, Fort Lytton National Park hosts a piece of yesteryear, only half an hour’s drive from Brisbane’s CBD.
 A bastion of military history, this pentagonal fort is in great condition and is surrounded by a water-filled moat.
 Having had its heyday in the nineteenth century, it also boasts restored guns that were cleverly designed to fire and vanish from view.
 For some more in-depth information, you can join a guided tour or mosey around the museum.
 Pack a picnic lunch and take in the river views.